ppizarror/pygame-menu/README.md

 - *set_sound(sound, recursive=False)*

-    Adds a sound engine to the menu, if *recursive* the sound is applied to all submenus.
+    Adds a sound engine to the menu.
+If *recursive*, the sound is applied to all submenus.

     ```python
     sound = pygameMenu.sound.Sound()